Dry Leaves by Honorato Vázquez Ochoa

 The sun blazes fiercely…

-For that which dies, only tears remain.
+For all that dies, only tears remain.

 You see, beloved Mother,

-That I harbor in my soul
+That I hold in my soul

 Affections that are fading,

-To perish by tomorrow;
+Destined to perish tomorrow;

 You see, beloved Mother,